-Why consider a career in the skilled trades?
+Currently, industry experts estimate there is a shortage of 2.5 million skilled trades professionals worldwide.
 These fields offer many high-paying job opportunities for high school graduates, and employers report they'll need even more skilled tradespeople in the future.
 Projections show the national job growth in these trades will be approximately 25 percent over the next six years with median salaries ranging from \$45,000 to \$68,000.
-Currently, industry experts estimate there is a shortage of approximately 2 million craft professionals nationwide.